 First make the cupcakes:

-1 Preheat the oven to 350°F.
+Set your oven to 350°F.

 Beat the butter until light and fluffy, about 3 minutes.
 Add sugar and beat until light and fluffy again, another 3 minutes, scraping down the sides halfway through to ensure even mixing.